Internship: how to write your CV when you have no experience (yet)

 Are you looking for an internship at Orange, but don't know how to write an internship CV with little to no experience?
 A first CV is, above all, a way of showing what you want to learn, what you like to do, and what motivates you.
 Here's what you can do.

-Writing a CV for an internship with no experience: specify your
+Writing a CV for an internship: clarify your objective

-You don't need a long career path to know where you want to go.
+You don't need a long career history to know where you want to go.

 • So, right at the top of your CV, be clear and say “Looking for an internship in digital marketing” or “Internship in cybersecurity - 4 months”.
 That’s how you set the tone, and it helps recruiters place you right away.